ShubhMehrotra19/My-Portfolio/README.md

-# 🎋 **Introduction:**
+# 🎋 **The Project Documentation:**

-This repository serves as the showcase for Stoic-Coder's personal portfolio, offering a glimpse into skills and projects as a UI/UX Developer.
+This repository serves as the showcase for Stoic-Coder's portfolio, offering a glimpse into skills and projects as a UI/UX Developer.
 The portfolio is meticulously designed to provide a visually appealing and informative representation of capabilities.

 # 📦 **Tech Stack:**